ObjectBoxPC/olq/README.md

 ## Emojicode

-The program is compatible with Emojicode 0.7.0 and later (until Emojicode 1.0 beta 2).
+The program is compatible with Emojicode 0.7.0 and later (latest version tested is Emojicode 1.0 beta 2).

 ## Go